std::tuple, std::pair | Returning multiple values from a function using Tuple and Pair in C++

-There is another interesting method to do the same without using the above methods, using tuples (for returning multiple values ) and pair (for two values).
+There is another interesting method to do the same without using the above methods, using tuples (for returning multiple values ) and pairs (for two values).

 - A tuple is an object capable to hold a collection of elements where each element can be of a different type.